trufflesuite/trufflesuite.com/public/docs/getting_started/packages-ethpm.md

 };
 ```

 Note that in the migration above, we consume the `ens` package and deploy the ENS contract conditionally based on whether or not ENS already has an address set.
 This is a fancy trick provided to you by the [deployer](/docs/getting_started/migrations#deployer-deploy-contract-args-options-) that makes it much easier to write migrations dependent on the the existence of network artifacts.
-In this case, if we were running our migrations on the ropsten network, this migration **wouldn't** deploy the `ENS` contract because (at the time of this writing) roptsen is where the canonical `ENS` contract exists -- we wouldn't want to deploy our own.
+In this case, if we were running our migrations on the Ropsten network, this migration **wouldn't** deploy the `ENS` contract because (at the time of this writing) Ropsten is where the canonical `ENS` contract exists -- we wouldn't want to deploy our own.
 But if we were running our migrations against a different network, or a test network perhaps, then we'd want to deploy the `ENS` contract so that we have a dependency contract to work with.

 ## Publishing Your Own Package